jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_01_prepare_lab_environment.md

 ### Task 3 - Assign the Domestic Calling Plan license to Isaiah Langer

 As an admin, you can assign the calling plan license that gives users the right to be assigned a phone number and make and receive PSTN calls.
 This is a Domestic Calling Plan or an International Calling Plan in Office 365.
-Alex Wilber recently joined Contoso and his job requires him to make domestic phone calls.
-In this task you will activate the Calling Plan license for Alex Wilber.
-Alex already has an E5 license, so has a Teams Phone System license, but requires a calling plan license.
+Isaiah Langer recently joined Contoso and his job requires him to make domestic phone calls.
+In this task you will activate the Calling Plan license for Isaiah Langer.
+Isaiah already has an E5 license, so has a Teams Phone System license, but requires a calling plan license.

 1. You are still signed in to CLIENT01 as “Lab User” and in the **Microsoft 365 admin center** as **MOD Administrator**.